JohnKamaujk/Group6-flatacuties/README.md

 # Flatacuties

-Today you'll be building an app for voting for the cutest animal!
-You will be using a local API and building out the frontend for our app, Flatacuties.
+An app for voting for the cutest animal!
+Using a local API and building out the frontend for our app, Flatacuties.

 ## Demo

-Use this gif as an example of how the app should work.
+This gif is an example of how the app should work.

 ![Demo](assets/demo.gif)